mockery/mockery/README.markdown

 You can also use the quickie expectation setup for your partial mock.
 See the section later on Creating Partial Mocks for more information.

+    $mock = \Mockery::mock('name', function($mock){
+        $mock->shouldReceive(method_name);
+    });

+All of the various setup methods may be passed a closure as the final parameter.
+The closure will be passed the mock object when called so that expectations can be setup.
+Distinct from the later explained default expectations, this allows for the reuse of expectation setups by storing them to a closure for execution.
+Note that all other parameters including quick expectation arrays set prior to the closure will be used before the closure is called.

 Expectation Declarations
 ------------------------